Bira/octopus-carnival/_drafts/wir-mm3-4e-dragon-earthquake.md

 Young dragons are Large Level 9 Elite Soldiers with 206 HP.
 Their ground speed increases to 8, their burrow and flight speeds to 4.
-They have all the same abilities as a wyrmling, with bigger numbers, plus two new powers.
+They have all the same abilities as a wyrmling, with bigger numbers.
+They replace Wyrmling Fury with a proper **Double Attack** and add two new powers.

 **Earthen Maw** (recharge 6+) is a melee attack that does more damage than a basic bite and restains the target (save ends).
 After the first save the target